23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Site structure matters when it comes to ecommerce optimization.
 A confusing navigation system, lack of breadcrumbs, and poor categorization are among the most common pitfalls.

 Keep it as simple as possible.
-Set up categories for your products, assign products to those categories, and make sure customers can see their breadcrumb trail.
+Set up product categories, assign products to them, and make sure customers can see their breadcrumb trail.

 For instance, you always know where you are in the Amazon hierarchy: